-27. Given the aforementioned increased complexity of circuit designs and the corresponding delays from design changes, these efficiency gains have become more and more important in completing the design process without affecting time-to-market.
+32. As mentioned above, this is very beneficial because it substantially reduces the run corresponding delays from design changes, these efficiency gains have become more and more important in completing the design process without affecting time-to-market.
 These significant advantages are achieved through the use of the patented inventions and thus the '626 patent presents significant commercial value for chip designers.